kevonc/kevonc.github.io/_posts/2020-11-22-i-discovered-these-customer-interviews-traps-first-hand.md

 Honestly, no one could get it right the first time, and I certainly learned it the hard way.

-What are some other user interview traps that you've encountered?
+What are some other user interviews traps that you've encountered?